 Disneybound: You may not hear the Cast Members say this, but you might hear other guests saying this.
 “Disneybounding” is the act of dressing in normal clothing that has a colour scheme reminiscent of a certain Disney character.
 It’s a common activity that you can do by yourself or in a group.
 If this sounds interesting to you, check out the essential guide to Disneybounding here.

 Dapper Day: Dapper Day is a Disneybound event that occurs once every year.
 On this day, Disneybounders dress in vintage clothing from an era of their choosing.
 Of course, it is still disneybounding, so the outfits will be reminiscent of certain characters.

 Fur Character: If you have already paid a visit to my comprehensive list of available character meet and greets, you should recognize this and the following term.
-Fur Characters, essentially, is the term used to describe fully-costumed characters (meaning you can’t see the cast member’s face).
-The thing to remember about Fur Characters is that they cannot talk (With the exception of Mickey in his Magic Kingdom meet and greet and Kylo Ren in his Star Wars Launch Bay meet and greet).
-If you talk to them, they will either nod or mime their reply.
-If you don’t understand what they’re trying to say, the character handlers will interpret for you.
+Fur Characters, essentially, is the term used to describe what we call “mascot” characters, like Mickey, Stitch, or Darth Vader.
+These characters usually can’t speak to you directly, so it’s up to you pay attention to what they’re trying to say.

-Face Character: This is the other type of character that you can meet.
-Unlike Fur Characters, you can clearly see the cast member’s face.
-Another difference between Face Characters and Fur Characters is that Face Characters can speak to you.
+Face Character: Face Characters include characters like Cinderella (and all the princesses), Peter Pan, or Mary Poppins.
+Unlike Fur Characters, Face Characters can speak to you directly.
 You can ask Face Characters questions or just have a friendly conversation with them.
-For tips on character interactions, check out the post Character Interactions 101: The essential guide to character meet and greets.
+For tips on character interactions, check out the post Character Interactions 101: The Essential Guide to Character Meet and Greets.